 Between researching, teaching, running his own laboratory and directing the Medically Associated Science and Technology (MAST) Program, and treating his existing patients (who have some of the most complex GI conditions in the world) he’s a pretty busy guy.

-I was very, very lucky to be able to get an appointment (and to have the resources to fly clear across the country to see him, too!)
+I was very, very lucky to be able to get an appointment.

 That first appointment was life-changing – and every time I’ve encountered Dr. Pimentel since then has equally enlightening.